ColinWilder/textNetworks/README.md

 # Text_networks: The project

-Text networks is the unimaginative name for a set of python modules I have written for computational text analysis.
+"Text networks" is my unimaginative name for a set of python modules I have written for computational text analysis.
 The modules were developed for courses I teach on digital history at the University of South Carolina.
 Feel free to email me for more information about me, the code, or the classes.

+# Ambiguity of project name

+There is an unintended resemblance between the title “textNetworks” and recent scholarship by a colleague of mine at the University of South Carolina.
+See Michael Gavin, "Historical Text Networks: The Sociology of Early English Criticism," Eighteenth-Century Studies 50, no. 1 (2016).
+It is possible that the name for the software occurred to me in conversations with him, although I do not /believ/ that there is much similarity between the methods and tools in this software repository and the analysis undertaken in his work.

 # what the code does